nlenno1/gym-fit-MS4/README.md

 - Heart Icon Button to Add or Remove the Class Category from the Users Favourite Class Categories list,
 - "Update Class Category" Button (ADMIN) - links to /classes/class_category/<category_id>/edit
 - "Delete Class Category" Button (ADMIN) - deletes the selected Class Category after a confirmation check
 - Class Category Reviews section which displays all reviews left for the class ordered newest to oldest.
-If user has left a review, a delete review button is displayed beside their review if they wish to remove it.
+If user has left a review, a delete review button is displayed beside their review if they wish to remove it and the "Write a Review" button is hidden.
+If the User is a Guest they are prompted to sign up/in to be able to add a review.
 - "Write a Review" Button - links to Add Category Review to allow a user to add a review

 **Add a Class Category - classes/class_category/add** (ADMIN)